Documentation Index

 Overview

 While Sully.ai can generate clinical notes from transcripts alone, providing additional context significantly improves note accuracy and completeness.
-Context enrichment helps Sully:
+Context enrichment helps Sully:- Personalize notes with correct patient demographics and pronouns

 - Reference current medications in assessments and identify potential interactions